 Guide to Viewing Style Guides

-The task of developing a fully custom designed website is the collection of work from several team members working on their own specific disciplines.
+The task of developing a fully custom designed website is a collaboration of work from several team members working on their own specific disciplines.
 From project managers to information architects, to content specialists, to designers, to developers, everyone has a hand (or two) in the proverbial cookie jar.

 What is a style guide?